-With the abundance of research coming out about how our reliance on animal sources for protein, for example eggs, cheese and red meat, is one of the main causes of cancer, we should all be thinking of alternatives.
+With the abundance of research coming out about how our reliance on animal sources for protein, and especially red meat, is one of the main causes of cancer, we should all be thinking of alternatives.

 Metastatic disease doesn't just happen to other people; it can happen to you and me if we break the rules; and that means more legumes in the diet.

-research from the Harvard School of Public Health, after following nearly 30,000 cancer free men for 15 years, found that healthy men who ate an average of 2.5 eggs plus per week had an 81 percent higher risk of developing advanced prostate CA compared with men who ate only a half or less.
+research from the Harvard School of Public Health, after following nearly 30,000 cancer free men for 15 years, found that those who ate an average of 2.5 eggs plus per week or more had an 81 percent higher risk of developing advanced prostate CA compared with men who ate only a half or less.

 Now, whilst one could shoot holes in that research, it does make one realise that too much animal protein creates an awesome cancer risk.

 What's the problem with that research?
 Well, men who eat less than half an egg per week, are likely to be health nuts.
-They are probably also into oats and fish, for breakfast for their protein, Boston baked beans and hummus for breakfast for their protein, all four of which give protection against cancer.
+They are probably also into oats and fish, for breakfast for their protein, Boston baked beans and hummus for lunch, and tofu for supper, all five of which give protection against cancer.